smanolloff/qwop-gym/README.md

 of the env, which might look confusing.
 At the very least, you can find model artifacts (zip files) of some top performing agents.

-Check out this [youtube video](https://www.youtube.com/watch?v=Y62KMCMxAqA) for a showcase of (some of) my trained agents.
+ 🎬 Check out this [youtube video](https://www.youtube.com/watch?v=Y62KMCMxAqA) for a showcase of my agents.

 ![banner](./doc/banner.gif)